tehvgg/rollup-plugin-exports-extend/README.md

 # rollup-plugin-exports-extend

-Remap the `exports` object in an IIFE bundle to extend and existing object.
+Remap the `exports` object in an IIFE bundle to extend an existing object.

 ```js
 // ES5 IIFE bundle w/ Rollup